-So, all of a sudden your air conditioning system needs repair at your Edmonton home and you’re not sure what to expect.
-It’s daunting enough to let an air conditioner repair technician into your home, but then to not know what exactly they’re going to do could add even more unnecessary stress.
-Not to worry!
-McKinley Heating Service Experts is here to fill you in on the standard AC repair process so you can be ready when an expert AC service technician needs to pay you a visit.
+So, all of a sudden your air conditioning system needs repair at your Edmonton home and you don’t know what that entails.
+It’s daunting enough to allow an AC repairman into your home, but then to not know what exactly they’re going to do could add even more unnecessary stress.
+But fear not!
+McKinley Heating Service Experts is here to fill you in on the basic AC repair process so you can be ready when an expert air conditioning service technician needs to visit your home.

 AC Repair Starts Simple

 When the technician arrives, the first thing they should do is ask to see the thermostat.
-It might sound silly, but they need to inspect it to make sure that it’s not merely a thermostat settings issue.
-The service tech will check that the thermostat is programmed to cool and then decrease the temperature to see if that will start up the AC.
-A flawed or incorrectly connected wire could be the culprit that’s standing in the way of you and a comfortable home.
+It might sound silly, but they need to inspect it to make sure that it’s not just a thermostat settings error.
+The service tech will check that the thermostat is switched to cool and then decrease the temperature to see if that will start up the air conditioning system.
+A flawed or improperly connected wire could be the culprit that’s keeping you from a comfortable home.

 If there is still an issue, the technician may request to see your circuit breaker box.
 They may switch the circuit switches to off and then back to on to see if that activates the AC.